Health-Informatics-UoN/carrot-docs/docs/CoConnectTools/ETL/ETL-Guide.md

          - input: /usr/lib/bcos/MyWorkingDirectory/demo-dataset/data/part1/
            <<: *settings
      ```

+	!!! note
+		If you are unfamilar with the Linux command-line and don't know how to create a file, try using `vim`, `pico` or `emacs` commands.
+		Once you have created the file, you should save and quit.

 ??? example "YAML with multiple data folders"
     Similarly if you have multiple data dumps, you can configure the yaml like so: